Y3su/AutoQuizClicker/README.md

 An automation script using Python, OCR, and image recognition to answer on-screen quiz questions and interact with UI buttons.

+## 🎯 Objective

+The goal of this project is to automate the answering of on-screen multiple-choice questions by leveraging OCR and image recognition.
+It eliminates repetitive manual clicking and helps practice quizzes more efficiently.
+Ideal for educational platforms or gamified learning systems.

 ---

 ## 🧠 Description